As of October 17, 2018, cannabis is no longer considered a “controlled substance” in Canada.

 They may have an excise stamp, specific colored packaging, a health warning label, and child-resistant packaging.

 Regulations No Longer Valid

-What is a Licensed Producer in Canada?
+What is a Licence Holder in Canada?

 These parties may produce quality-controlled medical marijuana under sanitary, secure conditions.
 They may be authorized by Health Canada to produce the following: